• Skip to primary navigation

 • Canned Sweet Potatoes – These come in natural juice or syrup which you will need to drain before using.
 If you have ones with syrup, rinse them to remove the extra sweetness.

 • Apples – Any type of apple will do, but the best ones are varieties that don’t get mushy when cooked.
-I use Fuji apples, but you can also try Honeycrisp, Braeburn, or Granny Smith apples.
+My favorite for this recipe are Fuji apples, but I’ve also used Honeycrisp which are the two types I normally have on hand.

-• Panko Breadcrumbs – You can substitute regular unflavored breadcrumbs, but panko is lovely in this recipe for its extra crispy texture.
+• Panko Breadcrumbs – You can substitute regular unflavored breadcrumbs, but I’ve found that panko makes the topping extra crispy.

 How to make this easy apple and sweet potato casserole